MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/logging.md

 ## Windows Broker (WAM) logging

 If you are using WAM, collect the MSAL verbose logs first.
-If more investigation is needed, follow: https://aka.ms/wamhot - this will use a tool created by Office that collects WAM traces.
+If more investigation is needed, [download](https://aka.ms/wamhot) the required diagnostic tooling - this will allow you to use a tool created by Office that collects WAM traces.
 You can use the tool with any program.

 ## Windows Broker (WAM) network traces